nyberry/minesweeper/README.md

         ]
         return [inference for inference in inferences if inference not in self.knowledge]

-It is possible that this new inferred knowledge can unlock further inferences, so we loop here too:
+It is possible that this new inferred knowledge can unlock further inferences, so we loop here too, calling the function to update the knowledge base with each iteration:

         while True:
             inferences = self.infer()